 While it is beneficial and fun to play fetch with your dog, there are risks.
 Here’s what you should know about stick dangers.

-From stick-splinters and scrapes in a dog’s mouth to life-threatening injuries and infections, there are many dog injuries that can occur from sticks.
-While not all park fetches will result in a trip to the animal emergency hospital, veterinary surgeons at BluePearl Specialty and Emergency Pet Hospital say it is common to see dogs with injuries related to sticks – especially during the warmer months when owners and their pups head outside for some exercise and fun.
+From stick splinters and scrapes in a dog’s mouth to life-threatening injuries and infections, there are many dog injuries that can occur from sticks.
+While not all park fetches will result in a trip to the animal emergency hospital, veterinary surgeons at BluePearl Pet Hospital say it is common to see dogs with injuries related to sticks – especially during the warmer months when owners and their pups head outside for some exercise and fun.

 Dogs with stick injuries can show signs immediately or weeks to months following the initial injury.
-Signs of dog stick ingestion and/or injury may include blood-tinged saliva, pain, vomiting, reluctance to eat or drink, lethargy, swelling of the face and neck, and/or bloody stool (indicative of a pierced organ).
+Signs of dog stick ingestion or injury may include blood-tinged saliva, pain, vomiting, reluctance to eat or drink, lethargy, swelling of the face and neck, or bloody stool (indicative of a pierced organ).

 On ultrasound, Dr. Schwarz found an area of fat near his stomach that was enlarged, swollen, and had a small amount of gas within it.
 Since there should never be gas within the abdomen, we determined that the safest thing for him would be for a surgical explore to fully evaluate that region and remove the foreign body from his stomach,” said Dr. McGowan.
 “Wall-E was admitted to the hospital, and immediately started on fluids and broad-spectrum antibiotics.”

-Wall-E’s full surgical explore was performed by BluePearl surgeons, Drs.
+Wall-E’s full surgical exploration was performed by BluePearl surgeons, Drs.
 Johnathan Arango and Jessica Byrne (intern).
-Once Wall-E received anti-nausea medications, pain medications, and antibiotics, the skilled surgical team started his procedure.
+Once Wall-E received anti-nausea medications, pain medications and antibiotics, the skilled surgical team started his procedure.

 Dr. Arango performed an abdominal explore and to all of our amazement found that a large, 10-inch stick with a 35-degree bend had perforated a hole through his stomach and the fat that supports and heals the abdominal organs had sealed off the area.
 Upon removal of the abnormal fat from around the hole, the team also found splinters, some of Wall-E’s fur, and tons of grit and grime,” said Dr. McGowan.
 “The hole was repaired, and his abdomen was copiously flushed to help decrease any bacteria in the abdomen.
 Wall-E then spent the next few days in the ICU with us for aggressive pain management, antibiotic, and nutritional support.”